The science behind how we learn and ways to enhance learning in babies

 If you haven’t earlier, there isn’t a better time than now.
 As a parent, you are going to be actively involved in your baby’s learning.

-You are going to help her talk, help her walk and learn a bunch of other skills.
-An understanding of what happens when we learn will come in handy when you’re helping your baby learn.
+You will help them talk, walk and learn a bunch of other skills.
+Understanding what happens when we learn will come in handy when you’re helping your baby learn.

 It all starts with the brain, the thing in your head which does all this learning.
 The human brain is the most complex structure we know.
 But how complex is it, really?